 Turn the switch in the direction indicated by the arrow (A).

-It is also possible to install the roof panel in any intermediate position.
-To do this, turn the switch only up to a perceptible point of resistance.
+It is also possible to set the roof panel to any intermediate position.
+To do this, turn the switch only to a noticeable point of resistance.

 Closing

-Turn the switch in the direction indicated by the arrow (IN).
+Turn the switch in the direction indicated by the arrow (B).

-When the switch is pressed briefly, the roof panel opens, and when pulled briefly, it closes.
+By pressing the switch briefly, the roof panel opens, and by pulling it briefly, it closes.
 By pressing / pulling the switch longer, the panel can be set to any position.

-Warning: The sliding roof panel is overload protected.
-If it cannot be closed normally, this can be done by pulling the switch.
+Warning: The sliding roof panel has overload protection.
+If it cannot be closed normally, it can be closed by pulling the switch.

-Warning: When you move the glass roof panel, the blind will automatically open to protect against intense sun exposure.
-With the roof panel closed, the blind can also be closed by hand.
+Warning: When the glass roof panel is pulled back, the sunshade automatically opens to protect against intense sunlight.
+When the roof panel is closed, the sunshade can also be closed manually.

-It is recommended to close the sunblind when the vehicle is parked in the sun.
+It is recommended to close the sun blind when parking the car in the sun.

-When the car is parked or in case of sudden rain (with sun shade closed) remember to close the roof lift panel.
+When the car is parked or in case of sudden rain (with the sun blind closed) don't forget to close the roof lift panel.

 The sliding roof panel can also be closed when the vehicle is locked from the driver's or front passenger's door:

-To do this, hold the key in the lock position or press the button on the remote control emitter* until the roof panel closes.
+To do this, hold the key in the lock position or press the button on the remote control transmitter* until the roof panel closes.

-Warning: Vehicles with radio remote control of the single control locking system cannot be opened or locked from the front passenger door.
+Warning: Vehicles with a radio remote control locking system with a single control cannot be opened or closed from the front passenger door.

-In the event of a motor failure, the roof panel can be closed manually.
+If the electric drive fails, the roof panel can be closed manually.

-For this purpose, the crank handle included in the tool kit is used - refer to subsection Tool kit and jack.
+The crank handle included with the tool is used for this purpose - refer to the subsection Tool kit and jack.

-Pull down the plastic cover (refer to illustration).
+Remove the plastic cover downwards (refer to illustration).

-Rotate the crank (1), inserting it all the way and pressing the hexagonal end into the internal hexagon (2).
+Rotate the crank handle (1), inserting it until it stops and pressing the hexagonal end into the internal hexagon (2).

-Have the problem repaired at an Audi workshop.
+Have the fault repaired at an Audi service station.